keptn/lifecycle-toolkit/docs/content/en/docs/implementing/slo/_index.md

 ### Retrieve KeptnMetric values with kubectl

-Use the `kubectl get` command to retrieve all the `Analysis` in your cluster:
+Use the `kubectl get` command to retrieve all the `Analyses` in your cluster:

 ```shell
 kubectl get analyses.metrics.keptn.sh -A